TextRanch

 Got an appointment vs Have an appointment

-Both "got an appointment" and "have an appointment" are correct, but they are used in different contexts.
-"Have an appointment" is more commonly used to refer to the fact of having scheduled an appointment in the present or future, while "got an appointment" is often used to express the action of obtaining an appointment in the past.
+Both "got an appointment" and "have an appointment" are correct, but "have an appointment" refers to having scheduled an appointment in the present or future, while "got an appointment" is often used to express the action of obtaining an appointment in the past.

 Got an appointment